Beliavsky/Fortran-codes-by-LLMs/README.md

 end program find_triplets
 ```
-Prompted to "change the program to use 64-bit integers so that it will work for larger values of product."
-It produced (with some printing added by me and larger value of n used)
+Prompted to "change the program to use 64-bit integers so that it will work for larger values of product," it produced (with some printing added by me and larger value of n used)

 ```Fortran
 program find_triplets